zaaack/foy/README.md

 )
 ```

-You can also pass options to dependences:
+You can also pass options to dependencies:

 ```ts
 task('task1', async ctx => {